Arcadia-Science/comparative-amoeboid-crawling/README.md

 Notebooks containing expanded methods and the code + analyses for generating all figures in the publication can be run in Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Arcadia-Science/comparative-amoeboid-crawling/HEAD)

+**Note for Binder users:** For repositories that rely on a lot of packages, the launch process may take some time and you may see the error message `Failed to connect to event stream`.
+This means that the connection between the logs service and the UI is broken.
+But the build is still happening in the background and the UI should fix itself upon refreshing the page.
+You can learn more about this issue [here](https://discourse.jupyter.org/t/failed-to-connect-to-event-stream/527).

 ## Directory structure